json420/degu/doc/tutorial.rst

     Degu is *not* meant for production web-sites, public REST APIs, nor any other public HTTP server reachable across the Internet.
-The Degu server only supports a subset of HTTP 1.1 features and is likely not compatible with a broad range of HTTP clients.
+The Degu server only supports a subset of HTTP/1.1 features and is likely not compatible with a broad range of HTTP clients.

 If Degu isn't a good fit for your problem, please check out `gunicorn`_ and